RAcl/discord-debian11/README.md

 ```
 where 0.0.18 is the discord version.

+The user executing the script requires sudo access.

-It has been successfully tested from dicord versions' 0.0.16 to 0.0.30.
+It has been successfully tested from dicord versions' 0.0.16 to 0.0.32.